-Twinkle arranges resources according to National Curriculum aims for each year group and offers teaching plans in the form of units of work for each subject: As a home educator you can easily see what you should be covering at what stage of a child’s education and find the resources to help you teach those lessons at home.
-A subscription to Twinkle gives home educators access to lesson plans, worksheets, testing materials and schemes of work for all year groups age 3-18.
+Twinkl arranges resources according to National Curriculum aims for each year group and offers teaching plans in the form of units of work for each subject: As a home educator, you can easily see what you should be covering at what stage of a child’s education and find the resources to help you teach those lessons at home.
+A subscription to Twinkl gives home educators access to lesson plans, worksheets, testing materials and schemes of work for all year groups aged 3-18.

 BBC Bitesize

 BBC Bitesize again follows the topics covered by the UK National Curriculum.
-It is a less in-depth resource than Twinkle, however it has the advantage of being a resource home learners can use to study independently at their own pace and is a completely free resource.
+It is a less in-depth resource than Twinkl, however it has the advantage of being a resource home learners can use to study independently at their own pace.
 Home educators can assign subjects and lessons to a student’s personal Bitesize account.
 Bitesize lessons are useful as introductions to topics and overviews of subjects.
 The ‘Learn and Revise’ sections of the website are useful tools to identify any learning gaps.

 TES

-An alternative to Twinkle is TES.
-As well as a wealth of individual topic lessons – over 900,000 teacher-made learning resources – the site offers subject resource bundles.
-The resource bundles makes TES a great digital resource option for home educators who like to plan for a term (or a school year) at a time, as well as home educators who plan weekly.
+An alternative to Twinkl is TES.
+The site offers subject resource bundles as well as a wealth of individual topic lessons – over 900,000 teacher-made learning resources!
+The resource bundles makes TES a great option for home educators who like to plan for a term (or a school year) at a time.
 The resources are comprehensive and both easy to teach and to learn from.

-Digital learning resources from Twinkle, TES and BBC Bitesize are useful to use as homeschool grab-and-go lessons.
+Digital learning resources from Twinkl, TES and BBC Bitesize are useful to use as homeschool grab-and-go lessons.

-The digital resource sites below are a mixture of sites that can be used as core curricula for home-ed subjects, websites that are useful for lesson materials and learning resources and other sites that are great supplementary resources for a home-ed curriculum.
+The digital resource sites below are a mixture of resources that can be used as core curricula for home-ed subjects, websites useful for lesson materials and learning resources and other sites that are great supplementary resources for a home-ed curriculum.

 - The Maths Factor